McGill-MMA-EnterpriseAnalytics/Crunchbase/Readme.md

 We can do labelling on our own at first for the super verticals (ie. cybersecurity) -> we need to identify these from the groups_list we can do clustered semi-supervised ml for this.

-We can also use Casual ML to find causal relationships between success.
+We can also use Casual ML to find causal relationships between failure.

 TPOT can also be used to create a baseline model.